rtmigo/depz/README.md

 **lnkdpn** automates the creation of such symbolic links, solving emerging problems:

 - Portability.
 To make the links easy to recreate on another system
 - Dependencies.
-If the `mylib` depends on other libraries, they will be symlinked as well
+If the `mylib` depends on other libraries, they should included as well